Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: The Noisy Algorithm Model

 where

-The most prominent feature of this result is that the contribution to the effective noise from each discrete noise term depends on the ratio of gate time to simulated trotter step size.
-This is of course a familiar fact in the context of digital quantum simulation.
-From this perspective, larger gate times are problematic in the sense that they increase the effects of decoherence.
-From the perspective of utilizing noise as a resource, increased gate times are not necessarily problematic, as they simply adjust the model being simulated.
-However, it is in fact true that for long enough gate times, the effective noise may grow large enough that the time evolution can be effectively simulated on a classical computer, thus negating the need for a quantum approach and rendering the problem uninteresting.
+The most prominent feature of this result is that the contribution to the effective noise from each discrete noise term depends on the ratio of gate time to simulated Trotter step size.
+This is of course reasonable, since the longer it takes to implement a single Trotter step, the more decoherence will accumulate on the qubit register.
+When interpreting the evolution of the qubit register in the context of a simulated model with a fixed simulation time, a larger total decoherence will correspond to an effective model with a larger decoherence rate.